The Picsha AI Asset Pipeline

 - CloudFront is configured to forward Query Strings (

 ForwardedValues: QueryString: true). - In the context of the CDN, sampling refers to caching the unique permutations of the image transformations.
-The "cache key" for CloudFront is the exact combination of the URL path AND the specific query parameters requested.
+The "cache key" for CloudFront is the exact combination of the URL path, the specific query parameters requested, AND the client's

 This architecture guarantees that the expensive compute required for complex transformations only happens once per unique parameter combination, after which it is served directly from the CDN edge node closest to the user.